 My personal feeling is that you don’t want hot weather to be the one thing people remember from your wedding day.
 From being a guest at my own friends’ weddings, I can remember seeing the groom with sweat beads across his forehead before the ceremony even began.
 Looking at the groomsmen in their three-piece suits and just thinking “They must be boiling!”

-And while I remember sweet moments from the ceremonies, I can recall the sweat rolling down the back of my legs at the very moment they were bearing their hearts in their personal vows.
+And while I remember sweet moments from the ceremonies, I can also recall the sweat rolling down the back of my legs at the very moment they were sharing their personal vows.

 So, if the forecast is over 30 degrees it's a “scorcher” here's some creative ways to keep cool, with added cool-factor.